artistsarescientists/floor-plan-extractor/README.md

 While this repository hosts the compiled releases, the underlying architecture consists of two proprietary, closed-source codebases:

-1. **The Desktop App (`Versa-RES-Desktop`):** Built with Electron, HTML/JS for the frontend, and a bundled FastAPI Python backend.
+1. **The Desktop App:** Built with Electron, HTML/JS for the frontend, and a bundled FastAPI Python backend.
 It utilizes OpenCV and PyMuPDF for heavy image manipulation and SAM (Segment Anything Model) logic.
-2. **The Cloud Backend (`Versa-RES-Web`):** A serverless Google Cloud Run application that handles license generation (Stripe), Google/Microsoft OAuth, Cloud Syncing, and AI orchestration (Gemini API).
+2. **The Cloud Backend:** A serverless Google Cloud Run application that handles license generation (Stripe), Google/Microsoft OAuth, Cloud Syncing, and AI orchestration (Gemini API).

 ## 💬 Support & Feedback